sanjaybisht899/obsidian/Questions.md

 **How can we track the flow of API calls across multiple microservices in a Spring Boot application?**

+lazy, @spy

+give me the list of features of springboot only points

 Your Spring Boot application is experiencing performance issues “under high load.
 What are the steps you would take to identify